 specify the URL of your image in the

 gcloud app deploy --image-url gcr.io/YOUR_PROJECT_ID/YOUR_CONTAINER_IMAGE

 You can use Cloud Build to automate deployments in continuous deployment pipelines.
 For more information, see Deploying artifacts, and Automating Builds using Build Triggers in the Cloud Build documentation.

 Docker base images for Node.js

-If you'd like to build a Node.js custom runtime application from scratch, you can use this base image in a Dockerfile:
+If you'd like to build a Node.js custom runtime application from scratch, use a provided base image in your Dockerfile: